AdobeDocs/experience-manager-65.en/help/journey-headless/developer/getting-started.md

 To modify your content headlessly, AEM offers two robust APIs.

-* The GraphQL API allows you to create requests to access and deliver Content Fragments.
+* The GraphQL API lets you create requests to access and deliver Content Fragments.
-* The Assets REST API allows you to create and modify Content Fragments (and other assets).
+* The Assets REST API lets you create and modify Content Fragments (and other assets).

 You will learn about these APIs and how to use them in a later part of the AEM headless journey.
 Or refer to the [additional resources](#additional-resources) section below for additional documentation.